CTSRD-CHERI/cheribuild/README.md

 # TL;DR

 If you want to start up a QEMU VM running CheriBSD run `cheribuild.py run -d` (-d means build all dependencies).
+If you would like the VM to have all userspace binaries to be built for CheriABI use `cheribuild.py run-purecap -d`.
 This will build the CHERI compiler, QEMU, CheriBSD, create a disk image and boot that in QEMU.
 By default this builds the 128-bit version of CheriBSD.
 If you would like to use the 256-bit version, run `cheribuild.py run -d --256`.